sayeemabdullah/CSS-Cribsheet/README.md

 Here in `background`, the link to the image is provided.
 The background is repeated in default so we can disable the background repetition by `background-repeat` or can set the axis of repetition by setting `background-repeat: repeat-x` or `background-repeat: repeat-y`.
 The `background-size` is set according to size and uses `cover` to cover the whole screen.
 We can also use `background-position` to change the position of the image and to keep the image fixed relative to the viewport we can use `background-attachment: fixed`.

+#### CSS Sprites

+We can find multiple CSS Sprites generators on the internet.
+So basically it takes all the images and makes them into one and also generates a **.css** file we have to copy the classes into our style sheet.
+After that, we can call them in a `span` anywhere in our project.

 ___